This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Photo credit: Kerry Jerred

-Liz Nerud
+Liz Nerud ACS CCP

 Kowalski's Markets

-I started working in the grocery business in 1999, starting in the catering department at Lunds and Byerly's.
+"I started working in the grocery business in 1999, starting in the catering department at Lunds and Byerly's.
 They had installed one of the very first grocery store cheese counters in a grocery store in the Twin Cities a year or two prior.
 Kowalski's Markets also began their cheese program around 2000 and I was thrilled to join their team in 2017 as a department manager at that time.
 I appreciate the fact that for Kowalski's the Specialty Cheese department is not a subset of the deli but rather its own entity.
 This allows for a greater concentration of resources and imagination to create innovation and excellence.

 I quickly left catering when a position at the cheese counter became available!
 I was attracted to the novelty of promoting cheese.
 I had grown up in Wisconsin with its very cheese centric culture and I knew there was so much to learn.
 I was captivated by how cheeses were created, what made them all so different!
 I loved connecting to the makers, whether in person or reading about them.
 The greatest resource we had back in the day was The Cheese Primer by Steve Jenkins.
 It is so awesome to have the vast materials we have today.
 I love how there are so many perspectives and cheese celebrities that have a solid foundation in cheese knowledge.
 I have been inspired by the way our industry has always placed an emphasis on creating a cohesive, creative and celebratory energy.
 The collaborative nature is very attractive to me.

 My thirst for cheese knowledge took on a scholarly path when I studied and sat for the American Cheese Society Certified Cheese Professional exam in 2013.
-This is a very serious undertaking and required tremendous focus and study.
+This is a very serious undertaking and requires tremendous focus and study.
 I was proud to pass the exam the second year that it was offered.
 I consider it to be akin to a marriage certificate because the real work begins once you get it.
 There is always so much more to learn and appreciate.
 It did propel my career forward with promotions and additional responsibilities within both the cheese industry and the grocery industry.

 My main joy has always been connecting with my customers at the store, welcoming them with the hospitality I learned growing up in farm country.
 Always comfortable, always good conversation.
 I enjoy creating an atmosphere that welcomes and makes people feel at home, even though the cheese counter can be intimidating!
 I meet people where they are at, suggesting things I think they will like and then expand their appreciation.
 I love the fact that specialty cheese is the opposite of generic.
-It has history, science, land, animals and people, all of which makes for great storytelling. get to connect customers with the product!
-I This is the real point of it all, isn't it?
+It has history, science, land, animals and people, all of which makes for great storytelling.
+I get to connect customers with the product!
+This is the real point of it all, isn't it?
 My favorite thing is when a customer returns and tells me that they enjoyed the cheese, how they enjoyed it and who they enjoyed it with.
 It goes from being a perfunctory experience to being something that enhances the pleasure of life.
-They got to tell the story too.
+They got to tell the story too."

 Me?

-Kerry Jerred
+Kerry Jerred ACS CCP

 Founder